djgroen/flee/docs/FabFlee_Automated_Flee_based_simulation.md

    ```
    The large suite should be run using at least 64 cores in our experience.

 Both commands will return an Averaged Relative Difference across all runs.
 They can also be run with duplicated samples using flags such as `replicas=10` and using QCG-PilotJob using `PJ=true`.
+By default, `validate_flee` will calculate errors using the `rescaled` approach, but this can be overridden by using the flag `mode=normal`.

+There is also a separate `validate_flee_output` command, which reproduces the post-processing tasks on runs that have been performed previously using `validate_flee`.

 ### *Plotting link graphs for quick visual inspection*